 You can never put a good theatre team down.

-The Legacy of Maurice Marshall
+The Legacy of Maurice Marshal

 by Alice Smith

-A major part of the Northcott’s history is its role in the training and development of technical and stage management apprentices – a scheme lead by the late Maurice Marshall for over 25 years.
+A major part of the Northcott’s history is its role in the training and development of technical and stage management apprentices – a scheme lead by the late Maurice Marshal for over 25 years.
 There are many skilled technicians working in theatres nationally today who were connected to Maurice’s legacy and our intern Alice Smith looked at this history in depth.

 Board of management minutes from 1989 feature an Arts Council Annual Review (7th June 1989) exploring the importance of regional theatre as “a major training ground for actors and technicians”.
 It states that “many senior electricians throughout the country have been trained on a two year scheme formerly run in conjunction with the association of British Theatre technicians and now run by the Theatre”.
-Maurice Marshall (who had worked as an Electrician at the theatre since it opened, and quickly rose through the ranks) had been leading apprenticeship and training programmes since the 70s; his scheme also had many connections with local colleges and the university drama department.
+Maurice Marshal MBE (who had worked as an Electrician at the theatre since it opened, and quickly rose through the ranks) had been leading apprenticeship and training programmes since the 70s; his scheme also had many connections with local colleges and the university drama department.
 These organisational connections in the training programme created training networks across the city, taking the theatre’s training work down from the hill.

 The importance of the training programme to the Northcott is exemplified in 1995: the theatre was weathering a major cut in funding, and therefore needed to make staff cuts.
 The finance and executive committee however emphasised that “every effort should be made to retain the Theatre’s important training function” and clearly valued the scheme, and were looking to the future to sustain the key work of theatre electricians and maintain the cross-community and cross-organisational networks that enabled the programme to run effectively.